ryanbenac33/koop-provider-OpenGround/README.md

 **What is a Koop Provider?** A "provider" is a term used by Koop to describe a set of code that requests data and converts it to GeoJSON.
 All API requesting, data translating, and hosting are accomplished behind the scenes of this Koop-OpenGround-Provider running on a Node.js server.

 **How is the OpenGround Data Accessed?** All data is hosted on a USACE cloud, Bentley owned server.
 To access the data, we must provide authentication and a request to the OpenGround API.
 This allows us to request the data we need from the API and have it returned to us in a usable, JSON format.
-More information about the API [can be found here](https://documenter.getpostman.com/view/5790939/RzfniRf1) This provider is currently set up with temporary authorization codes provided when logging into the OpenGround Web Portal.
+More information about the API [can be found here](https://documenter.getpostman.com/view/5790939/RzfniRf1) This provider is configured using service account credentials (NOT included in this repo due to security concerns).

-## Current Status
+## Current Build Status
+Koop-Provider-OpenGround: Build `1.5.0`
-This Koop provider is in the middle stages of development. **The following are pieces that have been proven to work in testing**:
+This provider is in the later stages of development and will soon be moving to a production Beta release.

+**The following are pieces that have been proven to work in testing**:
 1. Pull data from the OpenGround API into Koop

 2. Merge data and translate to GeoJSON format